csams/kcp-proxy/README.md

 ```

 # Configure KCP and virtual workspaces server
-KCP needs to be told which CA to use to trust the proxy's client cert.
-Start it
+KCP needs to be told which CA to use to trust the proxy's client cert and by
-something like this:
+extension the HTTP headers for users and groups.
+Start it something like this:
 ```
 #!/usr/bin/env bash